Hospice Care

 Easily Accessible Services

 Almost anyone can refer a patient to hospice for end-of-life care.
-While this could include the patient’s doctor or social worker, even the patient and his or her family members or friends could provide a referral.
+This could include the patient’s doctor or social worker.
+The patient, family members, or friends can also give a referral.

 Understanding Palliative Care

 Palliative care is different from hospice.
-While hospice is used only for those at the end of their lives, palliative care may be provided to patients who may still be cured of their serious illnesses.
+Hospice care is for people at the end of their lives.
+Palliative care can help patients who might still be cured of serious illnesses.
 Patients may then go on to recover or may be transferred into hospice care if necessary.
 Palliative care has improved quality of life and comfort measures as main components of its services.

 Whole-Body Focus

 St. Bernardine’s provides holistic hospice and palliative care.
-This means that every portion of a person’s body and mind are cared for, and family members and other caregivers are included in the care plan.
+This means that every part of a person’s body and mind is cared for.
+Family members and other caregivers are included in the care plan.

 When Hospice Is Needed

 Hospice may be needed when the hope for a cure disappears, and patients are at the end of their lives.
-While regular medical care provides treatments that are meant to cure a disease, hospice provides comfort measures for the patient’s many symptoms.
+Regular medical care aims to cure diseases.
+In contrast, hospice focuses on providing comfort for the patient’s symptoms.

 Personal Priorities

 At St. Bernardine’s, the needs of the patient and his or her family members are the focus.
 We know that each patient has unique needs and care goals, and we strive to create care plans that match them.
-Whether a patient wants to extend life or minimize pain, our care team will allow the patient to have an integral part in the plan of care throughout the experience.
+Our care team will help patients take part in their care plan.
+This is true whether they want to extend life or reduce pain.